-The Park Board consists of seven members, with 5 being at large, one member from the city planning commission, and one member from the Monroe school district.
-The members at large shall be of recognized fitness for such position and shall reside within the limits of the city of Monroe, except the mayor may appoint, with consent of the city council, one board member from the city of Monroe’s urban growth area to fill a vacant position.
+The Park Board consists of seven members.
+The members at large shall be of recognized fitness for such position and shall reside within the limits of the city of Monroe, except the mayor may appoint, with consent of the City Council, one board member from the City of Monroe’s urban growth area to fill a vacant position.
 The board meets every third Thursday of the month at 7 p.m.

 |Position No.||Board Member||Term Expires|

 |Position 1||Amy Martin||December 31, 2025|

 |Position 2||Jessie Robinson||December 31, 2024|

 - Review on an annual basis the comprehensive park and recreation plan and suggest amendments, if appropriate, to the City Council.

 - Work with the planning commission in reviewing the needs and locations of park sites.

 - Continually assess the city park and recreation facilities, programs, needs and costs and make recommendations to the city council for the care, management, supervision, improvement and budgeting for parks, recreational facilities and programs.

 - Advise the City Council on annual budget needs for the parks department.